 - Furniture for office use

-For Example, A building is used for office purposes for many years and then it is sold by the business owner.
-The actual cost of the whole building is evenly spread out over the predicted life span of a building with a specific portion of the cost that is being expensed in each year’s accounting.
+For Example, A building is used for office purposes for many years, and then the business owner sells it.
+The actual cost of the whole building is evenly spread out over the predicted life span of a building, with a specific portion of the cost that is being expensed in each year’s accounting.

 Another type is accelerated method depreciation.
 It means that a large portion of the value of the asset is expensed in the starting years of its lifecycle.
-One of the most common examples of accelerated depreciation method is of vehicles.
+One of the most common examples of accelerated depreciation methods is for vehicles.

 What is Amortization?